-Officials suspect McAfee used designer drugs, and neighbours say he tried to chase them off the public beach in front of his house.
+Officials suspect McAfee used designer drugs, and neighbors say he tried to chase them off the public beach in front of his house.
 Inside his home, a blue-roofed cottage complex, he kept a small arsenal of shotguns and scope-fitted rifles.

 There were also complaints about the millionaire's numerous and noisy dogs.
-Officials say the poisoning of four of the dogs may be linked to the murder of Faull, a 52-year-old Florida building contractor who was shot dead at his salmon-hued two-story villa about 100 metres down the beach from McAfee.
+Officials say the poisoning of four of the dogs may be linked to the murder of Faull, a 52-year-old Florida building contractor who was shot dead at his salmon-hued two-story villa about 100 yards (meters) down the beach from McAfee.

 Faull was one of the locals who had complained about McAfee's attitude and his dogs.

 McAfee told Wired magazine, with whom he first kept up a running conversation, that he was disguised and holed up in what he describes as a lice-infested refuge.
 In comments to the magazine, McAfee denied he shot Faull and said he fears that the police will kill or torture him.
 Police, who believe he is still in Belize, say they just want to talk to him about the killing.